dkarlinsky/azsmrc/azsmrc/Readme.txt

 If you want to use SSL encrypted communication you need to create a SSL certificate first.
 To do that open Azureus and go to Tools->Options->Security and create a certificate.
+You need the tools.jar this files is distributed in the Java SDK.
 If you have done that enable SSL in AzSMRC settings and restart Azureus.
 Don't forget to enable SSL in the client too.